metaplex-foundation/developer-hub/src/pages/core/index.md

 description: Provides a high-level overview of the new Solana Core standard.
 ---

-The Core program is new digital asset programs by Metaplex to deal with Assets on the Solana blockchain.
-Its main goal is to provide a easy to use, low cost program that contains a flexible plugin system.

 Metaplex Core (“Core”) sheds the complexity and technical debt of previous standards and provides a clean and simple core spec for digital assets.
-This makes the bare minimum use case easy and understandable for users just starting out with Digital Assets.

 This next generation Solana NFT standard uses a single account design, reducing minting costs and improving Solana network load compared to alternatives.
-It also has a flexible plugin system that allows for users to modify the behavior of the NFTs.
+It also has a flexible plugin system that allows for developers to modify the behavior and functionality of assets.

 {% quick-links %}